CloudWebManage/cwm-worker-deployment-minio/README.md

 - Create a feature or bugfix branch from `main`.
 - Commit and push your changes.
 - Make sure to add tests.
-- Run Rubocop locally and fix all the lint warnings.
 - Submit the PR.

 ## License